Meet our experienced team of dedicated consultants.

 Morgan has dedicated a significant amount of time over the last five years to volunteering with local shelters and other organizations such as Feed NS and Adsum within the social sector in Halifax

-Emma (she/her) is an Analyst at Davis Pier with a background and prior work experience in the healthcare sector.
+Emma (she/her) is an Associate at Davis Pier with a background and prior work experience in the healthcare sector.
 At Davis Pier, Emma has supported projects related to housing, home and community care.
 Emma is passionate about community development and work focused on improving health and wellbeing.

 Emma holds a M.Sc. from the School of Public Health and Health Systems and a B.Sc., Honours Health Studies from the University of Waterloo.
 A lifelong learner, Emma has recently completed certificate courses in data governance with Statistics Canada and Indigenous histories and contemporary perspectives through the University of Alberta.